baruchiro/gh-prstuck/README.md

 - 📦 **Dependencies**: PRs that can't merge until other PRs are merged first
 - 👥 **Team Coordination**: PRs blocked waiting for other team members' work
 - 🌐 **Cross-Repo Dependencies**: PRs that depend on changes in different repositories
+- 👁️ **Review Requests**: PRs from others waiting for your review that need your attention

 ## ✨ How PRStuck Helps